-6.15 The Welwyn Hatfield Local Plan review
+6.16 The Welwyn Hatfield Local Plan review

 The examination was initially scheduled to run from Autumn 2017 to Autumn 2018, however during the early sessions it was identified that a further call-for- sites consultation would take place.
 A further 140 sites were promoted.
 The consultation on these sites is taking place up to 18 June 2019.
-Provisionally a six week consultation on the modifications to be agreed with members is scheduled to take place from January to February 2020.

-6.16 The St Albans Local Plan review
+6.17 The St Albans Local Plan review

 Consultation on the draft local plan was between 4 September 2018 and 17 October 2018.
 The submission version of the local plan was submitted on 29 March 2019.
-The hearing sessions are provisionally scheduled to start on the 14 October 2019.